BenjaminSchaaf/Unity-Raytracer/Tutorial (Simple).md

 Building a RayTracer in Unity
 =============================
 ##Intro
-Hello, and again, welcome to the â€œBuilding a RayTracer in Unityâ€ tutorial.
+Hello, and again, welcome to the "Building a RayTracer in Unity" tutorial.
 Here are a couple things you should probably know:

 - Everything will be statically typed... even function